pweigmann/HarmonicPowerFlow.jl/README.md

 An open source module to solve the harmonic power flow problem using Norton representation of nonlinear devices.

-Feel free to contribute and get in contact and check out the [documentation](https://pweigmann.github.io/HarmonicPowerFlow.jl/stable).
+Feel free to contribute and get in contact and check out the [documentation](https://pweigmann.github.io/HarmonicPowerFlow.jl/dev).

+## Disclaimer

+In the current state, the module does not produce trustworthy results!
+Further tweaks and additional validation is required.
+Please check out the issues and feel free to add ideas and suggestions.
+All contributions are highly welcome!

+## Future Features

+The following list gives some ideas about which additions would be most beneficial to increase usability:

+- Modeling transformers
+- Support for nonlinear power sources (PV buses), so far only linear sources
+- Adding more devices to the library of Norton equivalent parameters
+- Alternative solvers for cases when Newton-Raphson doesn't converge
+- Load aggregation
+- ...